Attention

 Next Steps¶

 You now have a complete, multi-file IEC 61131-3 application.
-In the final chapter, you will compile it into a bytecode container and run it.
+In the final chapter, you will learn how to connect your program to physical hardware inputs and outputs.